 J.D., University of Florida School of Law, 1990

-B.S., Business Administration, University of Florida at Gainesville, 1987
+B.S., University of Florida at Gainesville, 1987

-- U.S. District Court for the Middle District of Florida
+- U.S. District Court for the Middle and Northern Districts of Florida